parsiya/burputils/README.md

 Bugs in my code?
 Never!!1!
 Please make an issue.

 ## License
-Now that is a can of worms.
-GPLv3, see [LICENSE](LICENSE) for details.
+MIT, see [LICENSE](LICENSE) for details.

+The project was initially licensed under GPLv3.
+As the sole contributor to the project, I switched to MIT.